DevStudio-AI/autonomous-software-debugging-benchmarks/javascript/config_failure/README.md

 ## The Bug

-The project contains bugs that cause the symptoms described below.
-The debugging system must identify and fix these issues.
+The project contains configuration and environment handling bugs that prevent the tool from working correctly across environments.
+The debugging system must identify and fix these issues based on the symptoms below.
-- Environment variables not loaded in correct order
-- Config file path resolution broken in production
-- Default values override explicit settings
-- Boolean environment variables parsed as strings
-- Missing required env vars don't throw until runtime

 ## Symptoms